icinganalysis/icinganalysis.github.io/content/basics/intermediate_variance.md

 neither the location nor the thickness tolerance would have a large effect, with the interpolated Cl values close to the nominal 0.87.

-For the X/C = 0.05 location, the Cl values range from 0.42 to 0.70 about the nominal 0.5 value.
-However, I reviewed dozens of NACA0012 ice tracings, and I did not find one with an ice "horn" back as far as X/C = 0.05, so this may not be a very applicable comparison.

 The data from DOT/FAA/AR-00-14 for the effect of protuberances on the 23102m airfoil is further described in Lee, 2001 [icing.ae.illinois.edu](http://icing.ae.illinois.edu/papers/01/sam%20lee%20phd%20dissertation.pdf).
 We can use that data to make a plot similar to that for the NACA0012 airfoil.